Merthyr Tydfil (UK Parliament constituency): 1868–1888

 Richard and Fothergill were re-elected in 1874.
 By 1879, however, Fothergill was in financial difficulties and there were calls for him to step aside.
 A deputation of tradesmen and working men who attended a meeting at Swansea to request to offer himself once again as a candidate but he eventually declined.
 He was replaced by Charles Herbert James. member of a long-standing politically active family in Merthyr.
 Both served until 1888 when Richard died and James stood down, leading to two by-elections within a twelve-month period.
 These led to the return of David Alfred Thomas and William Pritchard Morgan.
 Thomas and Morgan had much in common.
 Both were nonconformists, both were wealthy industrialists and both placed Welsh issues high on their list of political priorities.
 However, they also shared 'a hearty loathing' for each other.

-Morgan's return, in particular, was significant, in view of the fact that he defeated Foulkes Griffiths, the official candidate of the Liberal Association.
+Morgan's return, in particular, was significant, as he defeated Foulkes Griffiths, the official candidate of the Liberal Association.
 The result was also regarded as a defeat for the Cymru Fydd element in the Welsh Liberal Party.
 The Merthyr Liberal Association broke up after this election and did not function again until 1909.